f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

    -  .. image:: ../images/image21.png

 #.
+From the New Failover Unicast Address drop-down, select the Management Address, and click the "Repeat" button:

+   -  .. image:: ../images/image115.png

+#.
 From the New Failover Unicast Address drop-down, select the data-plane VLAN 10 address and click the "Repeat" button:

    -  .. image:: ../images/image22.png